best-practice-and-impact/qa-of-code-guidance/book/modular_code.md

 If our `BankAccount` class inherits from `Account` we should consider that 'a `BankAccount` is an `Account`'.
 Liskov substitution strengthens this statement to '`BankAccount` is interchangeable with an `Account`';
 we can replace any `Account` with `BankAccount` without changing how our code runs.
-This is because `BankAccount` provides all of the same methods that an `Account` does, no less.
+This is because `BankAccount` provides all of the same methods that an `Account` does.

-This can be similarly applied to functions.
+You can apply this similarly to functions.
 If you were to increase the domain and range of a function, to account for new cases, then this function should observe the same interface as the previous function.

 In short:

-- Objects should be replaceable with instances of their subclasses, without altering the correctness of that program.
+- You should be able to replace objects with instances of their subclasses, without altering the correctness of that program.
-- Functions should be replaceable with similar functions that share the same interface.
+- You should be able to replace functions with similar functions that share the same interface.
 ```

 However, we should be wary that inheritance locks our class in to the object that it inherits from.